 - Publications & Insights

-Xolani Nyali is a senior associate in our Cape Town office Corporate Department and a member of the Competition Practice.
+Xolani Nyali is a partner in our Cape Town office Corporate Department and a member of the Competition Practice.

 Xolani advises clients on a variety of competition law matters including merger notifications, behavioral matters and frequently assists clients in developing competition law compliance programmes.
 Xolani has experience across a broad range of business sectors and industries, including property, construction (cement), financial services, private equity, technology (including fintech), transport (air, road and sea) and the motor vehicle industry.
 Xolani has a keen interest in the competition law aspects of disruptive technologies and joint ventures.